 Light damp mopping will help if simply wiping is not enough.
 Exercise caution; avoid overly wet mopping, which can result in water seeping behind baseboards.
 If there is standing water on the floor after mopping, dry it with a microfiber cloth.
 When you do mop, use two buckets of water—one for clean water, and one for dirty water.
 Using a dirty mop head on your floors is usually the reason why annoying streaking appears afterwards.
 Before you mop, vacuum first instead of sweeping.
 Vacuuming is much more effective at picking up particles.
 Just be sure to switch your vacuum setting to a soft brush.
 Rotating bristles on standard brushes can scratch a laminate floor.
 Water is really all you need to clean your floor.
 If you must use cleaner, opt for a manufactured-approved solution designed for laminate.
 For a homemade laminate floor cleaner, use a small amount of vinegar mixed with water.
 Never use wax, acrylic products, or bleach because they can damage the floor's finish.

 Of course, it’s always good practice to clean up spills right when they happen.
-Luckily for you, laminate floors do not stain easily.
-But if something does get stuck on, don’t fret.
+Luckily, laminate floors do not stain easily.
+But if something does get stuck on or stained on your laminate floors, don’t fret.
 Your first line of defense is a manufacturer-approved stain remover.
+Natural recipes, like those with vinegar, baking soda, or liquid soap, can also help to fight laminate flooring stains.
+Just be sure to stay clear of abrasive sponges and scrubbers like steel wool when you're cleaning laminate floors as they can create permanent scratches.
 For particularly tough stains, try the following home remedies: